cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

   in realtime or batch;
 - MapReduce programs, Spark programs, and Workflows for batch processing tasks;
 - Datasets for storage of data, either raw or the processed results; and
-- Services and Procedures (deprecated) for serving data and processed results.
+- Services for serving data and processed results.

 Of course, not all components are required: it depends on the application.
 A minimal application could include a Stream, a Flow, a Flowlet, and a Dataset.
 It's possible a